vardaan-bhatia/LinkLytics/README.md

 npm run dev
 # or
 yarn dev
+Video Demo
+Check out the video demo of Lynklytics on YouTube:

 Screenshots

-Live Demo
-Experience Lynklytics live: [Insert Live Demo URL]